Things Between Heaven and Earth

 A film by Jun Noh

-Between a public interview in Vienna and a church in London, a writer confronts memory and estrangement, finding not reunion but an uneasy recognition.
+Between a public interview in Vienna and a silent church in London, a writer searches for what may remain when faith itself has gone.

 Director’s Statement